 - a pinch of sea salt

 - In a large skillet add 1 teaspoon oil and the asparagus.
-Let them for three to five minutes.
+Let them cook for three to five minutes.
 Until they are cooked but crunchy and delicious.
 When they are done, put them on a serving platter and set aside.

 - In the same pan, add the mushrooms, move constantly until cooked through and slightly caramelized.
 Take them out and put them next to the asparagus.